 The Institutional Equity Office may take appropriate steps to resolve the Informal Complaint.
-Possible resolutions by agreement of the Parties may include, but are not limited to: an apology to the Complainant; assisting the Respondent to better understand the effects of their conduct and ways in which this behavior could be changed; participation in educational programs about equal opportunity or Harassment; verbal or written reprimands; or other interventions or actions aimed at ending the Discrimination or Harassment, preventing its recurrence, and addressing its effects.
+Possible resolutions by agreement of the Parties may include, but are not limited to: an apology to the Complainant; assisting the Respondent to better understand the effects of their conduct and ways in which this behavior could be changed; participation in educational programs about equal opportunity or Harassment; verbal or written reprimands; or other interventions or actions aimed at ending the Discrimination or Harassment, preventing its recurrence, and remedying its effects.

-Prior to completing the Informal Resolution Process, and/or upon the Complainant's request, the Title IX Coordinator and Affirmative Action Officer or University Investigator(s) may determine that no purpose is served by pursuing the Informal Resolution Process and may refer the Complaint to the Formal Resolution Process.
+Before completing the Informal Resolution Process, and/or upon the Complainant's request, the Director of Institutional Equity or University Investigator(s) may determine that no purpose is served by pursuing the Informal Resolution Process and may refer the Complaint to the Formal Resolution Process.